syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/excel-export/excel-export-options.md

 To customize the grid columns, you can follow these steps:

-1. Access the `ExcelExportProperties.column` of the Grid component.
+1. Access the `excelExportProperties.column` of the Grid component.

 2. Set the `column` object with attributes such as `field`, `headerText`, and `textAlign` to define the desired format.